 Current research or initiatives in your field: I am currently doing a fellowship in Integrative Medicine through the University of Arizona.
 It’s two years long and mostly online.
 I was attracted to it because I strongly believe that self-care, including diet, exercise and mind body modalities, can assist everyone in achieving optimal health.

 Memorable experience from your time at The Wright Center: Being on Lecky Live!
 Allyson (one of The Wright Center’s Nurse Practitioners) and I went to the medical school and did a live segment on allergies early one morning.
 I always wanted to be one of those doctors that give advice on TV, and I was happy (and nervous) to have that opportunity!

 Best part about working at The Wright Center: Everyone gets along really well.
 There is an overall compassion towards the patients.
 There are multiple times when everyone rallies behind patients in need.
 I’ve never felt such a sense of community.

 Family: Husband: Dr. Jeremy Freiwald, Furry baby: Starlord, Baby on the way: Nov 8

 Hobbies: Golf, running (especially half marathons), crochet, watching tennis and the Tour de France

 Tips for staying healthy and active: Exercise three to five times per week.
+If you cant exercise because you have feet problems then go to https://www.medifoot.com.au/ and they will help you out.
 Eat healthy: Use the 80 – 20 rule.
 80% good, 20% not so good.
 Also, laughter, mindfulness and meditation.
 Healthy applies to the mind as well.